uhub/awesome-c/README.md

 * [hpc/scr](https://github.com/hpc/scr) - SCR caches checkpoint data in storage on the compute nodes of a Linux cluster to provide a fast, scalable checkpoint / restart capability for MPI codes.
 * [freshcode/MFMathLib](https://github.com/freshcode/MFMathLib) - A mathematical library providing basic math operations on data types from 8-bits to 1024-bits with overflow/underflow tracking.
 * [freefoote/gpscorrelate](https://github.com/freefoote/gpscorrelate) - Abandoned C program to match GPS tracks to photographs, and store the matches in the EXIF data in the photographs.
-* [dipman/oshdlc](https://github.com/dipman/oshdlc) - OSHDLC is the software implementation of High Level Data Link Control (HDLC) standard.
-It is a fully optimized C-code and It utilizes a state table based, efficient algorithm.
-This code may be used on lots of platforms easily as desired.
 * [coolwanglu/quantile-alg](https://github.com/coolwanglu/quantile-alg) - Algorithms for finding quantiles of a data stream
 * [bjoernknafla/peak](https://github.com/bjoernknafla/peak) - Parallelism exploration assembly kit.
 C toolkit to experiment with task- and data-parallelism.
 * [DanAnkers/garmin-ant-downloader](https://github.com/DanAnkers/garmin-ant-downloader) - Clone of and updates to "gant", a tool for downloading data off certain Garmin Edge and Forerunner devices.  "garmin-ant-downloader" is the name given to this project by Debian and Ubuntu